kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 	> `$ /opt/bin/etcdctl get /coreos.com/network/config`

-	> If you got `{"Network":"10.0.0.0/16"}`，then etcd cluster is working in good condition. **Victory is in sight！**
+	> If you got `{"Network":"10.0.0.0/16"}`, then etcd cluster is working well.
-	> If not , you should check` /var/log/upstart/etcd.log` to resolve etcd problem before going forward.
+	> If not , please check` /var/log/upstart/etcd.log` to resolve etcd problem before going forward.
+	> Finally, use `ifconfig` to see if there is a new network interface named `flannel0` coming up.

 3. On every minion node

-	> You can use ifconfig to see if there is a new network interface named `flannel0` coming up.

-	> Make sure you have `brctl` installed on every minion, otherwise run `sudo apt-get install bridge-utils`
+	Make sure you have `brctl` installed on every minion, otherwise please run `sudo apt-get install bridge-utils`

 	`$ sudo ./reconfigureDocker.sh`